Get help with your Financial Aid with these helpful FAQs:

 Third Party Plans

-The University participates in programs with third parties such as employers, government agencies, and embassies provided written documentation confirming enrollment in the third party’s reimbursement program is submitted to the Office of Student Financial Services by the semester due date.
+The University participates in programs with third parties such as employers, government agencies, and embassies provided written documentation confirming enrollment in the third party’s reimbursement program is submitted to the Office of Student Accounts by the semester due date.
 All fees and charges not covered in the arrangement are the responsibility of the student and are due prior to the first day of classes.
 Delayed employer reimbursements may result in service charges to the student.

 Unpaid Account Status

 Full payment, or an approved payment arrangement, is required prior to moving into housing or attending classes.
 A student is placed on unpaid status if satisfactory payment arrangements are not made by the first day of the semester.
-Failure to contact the Office of Student Financial Services may result in a voided registration.
+Failure to contact the Office of Student Accounts may result in a voided registration.
 Unpaid balances, including those created or increased after initial clearance, may be subject to a 1.5% monthly service charge (18% annually).

 Outstanding Student Account Balances

 Failure to meet arranged payment plan terms may result in plan termination.
 Delinquent monthly accounts and any deferred payment arrangements incur service charges.
 Continuous nonpayment may result in an administrative withdrawal from enrollment and may prohibit the student from registering in subsequent semesters and obtaining official and unofficial transcripts until such obligations are satisfied.
 Diplomas and transcripts are not released to any student until their student account balance is zero.
 In addition to withholding transcripts, records, or diplomas until all university expenses are satisfied, Warner Pacific reserves the right to preclude students with past due balances from representing the university in public activities or events.
-Students experiencing legitimate extenuating circumstances relating to their finances are encouraged to meet with Student Financial Services personnel for counseling.
+Students experiencing legitimate extenuating circumstances relating to their finances are encouraged to meet with Student Accounts personnel for counseling.

 If a student withdraws from all courses or is dismissed from the University, a prorated amount of tuition and fees, except applied music fees and housing-related fees, will be refunded based on calendar days attended.
 After 60 percent of the term has passed, no refund will be granted.
 Any refund may be reduced by the tuition deposit, room reservation deposit and meals consumed.
 Additional charges may arise from the terms and conditions of a residential lease.